 The Million Dollar Bridge, an impressive feat of engineering notable for its latticework, has a tectonic past.
 At Mile 56 along the Copper River Highway, it was a railroad project completed in 1910 for the Copper River and Northwestern Railway to carry copper ore to market from the mines at Kennicott.
-Soon after construction was completed, the nearby Childs and Miles glaciers threatened to overrun the railroad and bridge.
-Almost like a silent-film damsel-on-the-railroad-tracks scenario, the glaciers stopped just short of the railroad, the copper market collapsed in 1938, making the route economically obsolete.
-The far span of the bridge was toppled by the Good Friday earthquake in 1964 and was not rebuilt until 2005, when it was deemed more economical to remove the railway altogether and make the bridge accessible only by vehicle.
+Soon after construction was completed, the nearby Childs and Miles Glaciers threatened to overrun the railroad and bridge.
+Almost like a silent-film damsel-on-the-railroad-tracks scenario, the glaciers stopped just short of the railroad.
+In 1938, though, the copper market collapsed, making the route economically obsolete.
+The far span of the bridge was toppled by the 1964 earthquake and wasn't rebuilt until 2005, when it was deemed more economical to remove the railway altogether and make the bridge accessible only by vehicle.